 Or create graphset via UI interface：

-Note: switch to the new graphset after creation.
+Note: don't forget to switch to the new graphset after the graph is created.

 - Create schema

-Run the UQL command in the CLI window on top of Manager to create schema：
+Run the UQL command in the CLI window on top of Manager to create schemas：

 Import node data

-Take importing CUSTOMER.csv as an example，the importing operation can be done via 4 steps：
+Take importing CUSTOMER.csv as an example，the operation includes 4 steps：

 - Upload files

-Click "File" on the left menu of Manager，find "Import" in the popup window and click “+” on the right，choose “+ Node” and upload the local file named CUSTOMER.csv：
+Click 'File' on the left menu of Manager，find "Import" in the popup panel and click '+' on the right，choose '+ Node' and upload the CUSTOMER.csv from local path：

-This decides whether columns and headers can be correctly identified.
-CUSTOMER.csv file has column separator
+This step affects whether the data columns and headers can be correctly identified.
+The CUSTOMER.csv file uses

 - State schema and property data types

-This decides whether the data columns can be identified (or created) as the property it represents.
-CUSTOMER.csv represents schema
+This step affects whether the data columns can be identified (or created) as the properties they represent.
+As the CUSTOMER.csv represents node schema

-_id, the red triangle on the left disappeared, representing the column has been identified as system property
+_id and find the red triangular icon disappeared, representing the column has been identified as the system property

-_id; the rest of the columns will need to be created as custom properties by filling their data types and clicking the "+".
+_id; then create the rest of the columns as custom properties by filling their data types and clicking the '+' on bottom.
 When all red triangles disappear, all properties are created.

 When importing files, users can choose to upsert or overwrite.
-As we are adding data here, both modes will work.
+As for importing new data, both modes work the same.

 Importing MERCHANT.csv file is similar to operations above.

 Import edge data